mowfteedev/ai-ml-book-library/README.md

 ---

-## 📄 License
+### 📄 Copyright

-Original content in this repository is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+This repository is a curated educational resource.
+Original content is provided for informational and educational purposes.

 Books and other third-party materials remain the property of their respective authors, publishers, or copyright holders.
 This repository does not host or redistribute them.

+External links are provided for reference and point to their respective official or authorized sources.